mikrostew/badash/README.md

 ### @exit_on_error

+`@exit_on_error "message if this fails" ['code to run before exit']`

-This is a convenience method to check the exit code of the command that just completed, and exit with an error message if it failed.
+(convenience method) Check the exit code of the command that just completed, and exit with an error message if it failed.
+Optionally run some code before exiting.

-For example:
+Example:

 ```bash
 #!/usr/bin/env badash